Sessions will take place live during the 2 day event. All content will be published on demand shortly after the live broadcast.

 12pm – 12:45pm

-Tips on developing a learning organisation
+Tips on developing a learning organisation (workshop)

 By drawing on their own experience and developing a deeper understanding of the 5 principles of a learning organisation, delegates will be empowered to create effective strategies for making meaningful change within NHS teams.